 Any time you run code, your IDE prompts you to save the file you're working on.
 Do that before continuing.

 The keyword print tells Python to print out whatever text you give it in parentheses and quotes.That's not very exciting, though.
 At its core, Python has access to only basic keywords like print and help, basic math functions, and so on.

 Use the import keyword to load more keywords.
-Start a new file in IDLE or Ninja and name it pen.py.
+Start a new file and name it pen.py.